jwowillo/jwowillo/content/trim/main.md

 * `server`
 * `logger`

-Each of these serves a specific purpose and is documented in the links above.
-The packages interact with eachother according to the below diagram:
+Each of these implements an interface or extends a type defined in the `trim` package.
+The interaction of these interfaces and types is explained according to the digram:

 This shows that, from the top down, servers serve applications.
-These applications are composed of other applications and have associated controllers.
-Applications and controllers can have trimmings which apply to the entire application subtree.
-Controllers are handlers with associated paths.
-Specific applications and controllers are requested through urls.
-The server uses loggers to log interactions, which are composed or a request to a controller and the controller's response.
+These applications have associated Controllers.
+Applications and Controllers can have Trimmings which apply to all of the Application's Controllers or just the Controller itself.
+Controllers are Handlers with associated paths.
+Specific Applications and Controllers are requested through url.Urls.
+The Server uses Loggers to log interactions which are composed or a Request to a Handler and the Handler's response.
 A model of the structure of the framework is: